April 22, 2016

 - It is never too late to create club by-laws.
 Once bylaws are adopted, all

 - Too often I hear from book club members who have left their club or allowed the club to die a slow death rather than confront

 the problems associated with members who don’t read the book, come only to eat or socialize or who constantly start or keep “drama” going.
 “When terminations are necessary” should be included in the by-laws.

 - You must brand yourself and to successfully

 do that, it is best to work with a budget so you are aware of how much you can spend on:

 - Travel and registration for Conferences, festivals and other literary events

 - Classes, courses, workshops, etc., that will help you master your craft.

 - Professionally prepared materials such as bookmarks, brochures, and business cards.

-- A website to promote both you and your work.
+to promote both you and your work.